Need quick information about ROR at a glance? Start here!

 Operations and governance

 An MVR (minimum viable registry) ROR launched in January 2019.
-ROR is led by four steering organizations: California Digital Library, Crossref, DataCite, and Digital Science.
-The steering group is tasked with developing ROR and a long-term governance and sustainability plan.
+ROR operations are administered by California Digital Library, Crossref, and DataCite and advised by a larger steering group.
+The ROR steering group is responsible for strategic decision-making about governance, sustainability, and overall project direction.

 There is also a community advisory group of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
 ROR supporters have also contributed financially.